Adaptive sticky banner

 Once you created and added BannerAdView to the app screen, you need to load the ads.
 Before loading an adaptive sticky banner, calculate the ad size for each device.

-This is done automatically via the SDK API method: BannerAdSize.stickySize(context, adWidth)
+This is done automatically via the SDK API method: BannerAdSize.stickySize(context, adWidth).

 Pass the context and the maximum acceptable ad container width as arguments.
 We recommend using the full width of the device screen or the width of the parent container.
 Be sure to consider the padding parameters set in your app and the display's safe area: